-Counseling --(1 session per participant) Counseling to caregivers to assist them in making decisions and solving problems relating to their caregiver roles.
+Counseling --(1 session) Counseling to caregivers to assist them in making decisions and solving problems relating to their caregiver roles.
 This includes counseling to individuals, support groups, and caregiver training (of individual caregivers and families).

-Respite Care --(1 hour) Services which offer temporary, substitute supports or living arrangements for care recipients in order to provide a brief period of relief or rest for caregivers.
-Respite Care includes: (1) In-home respite (personal care, homemaker, and other in-home respite); (2) respite provided by attendance of the care recipient at a senior center or other nonresidential program; 3) institutional respite provided by placing the care recipient in an institutional setting such as a nursing home for a short period of time as a respite service to the caregiver; and (for grandparents caring for children) summer camps.
+Respite Care --(1 hour) Services which offer temporary, substitute supports or living arrangements for older persons in order to provide a brief period of relief or rest for caregivers.
+Respite Care includes: (1) In-home respite (personal care, homemaker, and other in-home respite); (2) respite provided by attendance of the care recipient at a senior center or other nonresidential program; and 3) institutional respite provided by placing the care recipient in an institutional setting such as a nursing home for a short period of time as a respite service to the caregiver.
 If the specific service units purchased via a direct payment (cash or voucher) can be tracked or estimated, report those service unit hours.
 If not, a unit of service in a direct payment is one payment.

-Supplemental services -Services provided on a limited basis to complement the care provided by caregivers.
-Examples of supplemental services include, but are not limited to, home modifications, assistive technologies, emergency response systems, and incontinence supplies.
+Supplemental services --Services provided on a limited basis to complement the care provided by caregivers.